 Do you know a wildlife conservation hero who has been essential to protecting nature in Canada at personal financial sacrifice?
-Nominate this hero for the inaugural $10,000 Glen Davis Conservation Leadership Prize.
-Deadline: 5 p.m.
-ET Monday, May 1.
+Nominate them for the third-annual $10,000 Glen Davis Conservation Leadership Prize.

 Glen Davis was a Canadian businessman and philanthropist.
 When he wasn’t managing his financial interests or trekking in remote wilderness, he helped to protect more of Canada than anyone before or after him.

 Glen loved big wilderness and was a leading supporter of WWF-Canada’s Endangered Spaces Campaign between 1989-2000, which resulted in the establishment of more than 1,000 new nature reserves, parks and wilderness areas, doubling the amount of protected lands and waters in Canada.
 Tragically, his life was cut short.
 Glen was slain in May of 2007 at age 66.